 Dr. Eric Butchart devised the first mesothelioma staging system in 1976, but the technique is not commonly used and is limited in detail.

 Brigham Staging System

 The Brigham staging system was created by Dr. David Sugarbaker at the Brigham and Women’s Hospital in Boston.
 With this system, doctors look at organs, tissues and other parts of the body to learn how far pleural mesothelioma has spread.

 This system is primarily designed to determine whether a patient qualifies for surgery.
 In the first two stages, tumors are small and easier to remove.
-In stage 3 and stage 4, the cancer has grown and spread and is not easy to operate.
+In stage 3 and stage 4, the cancer has grown and spread and it is not easy to operate.

-Tumors are only in the lining of the lungs and cancer has not spread to the lymph nodes.
+Tumors are only in the lining of the lungs, and cancer has not spread to the lymph nodes.
 Surgery is an option.